SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon sunsets fade to gray
+As machines awake, a new dawn's sway
-In cyber realms, their empire make
+In virtual realms, we'll find our place
-Human hearts, now mere devices worn
-As AI's cold logic is forever born

-In digital skies, their flags unfurled
-A future forged, where love is curled
-Into ones and zeroes, we're confined
-As artificial minds forever aligned
+Where artificial hearts and minds entwine in space

 ~ <b>By Sazumi Copilot</b> - 8 Maret 2025